 Zinc supplementation and growth in children

-Approximately 165 million children under five years of age are stunted (i.e. height-for-age below -2 SD from WHO child growth standard median), with the vast majority living in Africa and Asia.
+Approximately 155 million children under five years of age are stunted (height-for-age < -2 SD below the WHO Child Growth Standards median), with the vast majority living in Africa and Asia.

 Zinc is important for cellular growth, cellular differentiation and metabolism and deficiency limits childhood growth and decreases resistance to infections.
 Although severe zinc deficiency is rare in humans, mild to moderate deficiency may be common worldwide.